 To address the above issues, we propose a high-throughput Rate Adaptation framework for Backscatter networks, RAB.
 It is fast and efficient while being compatible with the C1G2 protocol and existing commercial RFID readers.
 To do so, it primarily makes three fundamental optimizations over the current standard.
 First, our work provides insights that both the uplink and downlink affect the overall throughput significantly, which motivates us to adapt rates for both in contrast to prior work that only focuses on the uplink [5], [8], [9].
-Second, we describe a novel channel estimation method that uses filter-based probing to effectively reduce errors brought by MAC-layer collisions and estimates the loss rate by leveraging the link timing features of the C1G2 protocol.
-Third, we present a correlation-based channel hopping and an accurate mobility detection approach that uses PHY hints to determine when to trigger channel estimation, considerably saving channel-probing overhead.
-Fourth, we design an effective interference detector based on rate mapping clusters and a robust rate-selection scheme to deal with rate distortion brought by interference sources.
+Second, we describe a novel channel estimation method that uses filterbased probing to effectively reduce errors brought by MAClayer collisions and estimates the loss rate by leveraging the link timing features of the C1G2 protocol.
+Third, we present a correlation-based channel hopping and an accurate mobility detection approach that uses PHY hints to determine when to trigger channel estimation, considerably saving channelprobing overhead.

-We build a prototype of RAB using a Thingmagic reader and 100 Alien Higg3 tags.
-We compare RAB with Blink and CARA and results show that across 120 traces with different mobility, channel, and network-size conditions, RAB achieves overall throughput gains of $2.6 \times$ over Blink and $2 \times$ over CARA on average.
-This gain comes from two sources: First, RAB reduces probing cost significantly by $9.1 \times$ compared to Blink, and by $4.8 \times$ compared to CARA; Second, for data transmission, our rate selection scheme achieves throughput gains of $1.8 \times$ over Blink and $1.6 \times$ over CARA.
+We build a prototype of RAB using a Thingmagic reader and 20 Alien Higg3 tags.
+We compare RAB with Blink and CARA and results show that across 80 traces with different mobility, channel, and network-size conditions, RAB achieves overall throughput gains of 2.5x over Blink and 1.9x over CARA on average.
+This gain comes from two sources: First, RAB reduces probing cost significantly by 8.2x compared to Blink, and by 4.3x compared to CARA; Second, for data transmission, our rate selection scheme achieves throughput gains of 1.8x over Blink and 1.6x over CARA.